-How Long Does a Disability Claim Take?
+How Long Does a Disability Claim Take in North Carolina?

 The simple answer: it varies.
 The SSA says that it generally “takes about 3 to 5 months to get a decision” on an initial application.
 However, the majority of applications – even valid ones – are denied at first.
 Most claimants must work their way through a review and appeals process before actually recovering the benefits they deserve.

 There is good news.
 If your claim is eventually approved, you may be entitled to receive back pay to five months after the date your disability began.
 Also, working with a qualified SSD attorney like the ones at Younce, Vtipil, Baznik & Banks, P.A., can help ensure all the required paperwork is filled out before the strict deadlines and advocate for your right to benefits every step of the way.

 To provide a better idea about the SSD application and review process – and the times required for each step – consider the following timeline:

 You become “disabled” for purposes of SSD benefits on the date when you can no longer perform “substantial gainful employment” due to a physical or mental impairment.
 Simply being unable to continue at your old job is not enough to qualify for benefits.
 You must be unable to do any substantial work and your disabling condition must last or be expected to last at least one year or end in death.